natterstefan/react-trello-multiboard/README.md

 create a stable and production ready build with `yarn build` before you upload the files onto your server.

-The output will be available in the `build` folder.
+The output will be available in the `dist` folder.

 ## How to Develop and Contribute